Submit A formAfter Hours Contact

 In cases where the Supreme Court also refuses bail, you have the option to apply to the Court of Criminal Appeal.
 This is the higher court in New South Wales for these matters, it reviews the legal principles and application of law in bail decisions.
 The Court of Criminal Appeal can overturn previous decisions if it finds that the lower courts have made errors in judgement or failed to consider critical aspects of the case.
 This option is typically pursued when all other avenues have been exhausted, it will require an in-depth argument to satisfy the court.

-What are the costs associated with Bail?
+What Are the Costs Associated with Bail?

 When navigating the bail process, it is important to be aware of the costs involved.
 These costs can vary depending on several factors such as the nature of the offence, the conditions set by the court and your financial situation.